Mango and Roasted Butternut Squash Soup

 • When you’ve just had a laidback summer’s day and fancy a light highted dish as you ease into the evening

-Mango and Roasted Butternut Squash Soup was inspired when I was first dating an beau years ago and wanted a little something special before we got down to something even more special.
+Mango Butternut Soup was inspired when I was first dating an beau years ago and wanted a little something special before we got down to something even more special.

 Mango is indigenous to Southeast Asia and India.
 It hods sacred force because Buddha meditated beneath a mango tree.